-Have an understanding of recent developments and contemporary debates in health and health policy in the UK he process by which health policy is shaped and implemented in the UK.
+1.have an understanding of recent developments and contemporary debates in health and health policy in the UK

-Have an understanding of the influence of the state, professional medicine, the pharmaceutical industry and patient groups in shaping these policies.
+8.2 have an understanding of the influence of the state, professional medicine, the pharmaceutical industry and patient groups in shaping these policies

-Apply different theories to the analysis of policy developments in this field.
+8.3 apply different theories to the analysis of policy development in this field

-Evaluate and criticise research evidence, engaging directly with research materials (both quantitative and qualitative) and official date and statistics.
+8.4 evaluate and criticise research evidence, engaging directly with research materials (both quantitative and qualitative) and official data and statistics.

 The intended generic learning outcomes are as follows.
 On successfully completing the module students will be able to: